Last updated: November 9th , 2018

 Bias is defined as a systematic deviation in study results from their true value, i.e. it means either an underestimation or overestimation of the true value.
 The magnitude of bias can range from trivial to substantial.
 Bias should not be confused with statistical uncertainty as a result of random error, which is present in all research studies.
 Random error reflects inaccuracy of estimation that is distributed randomly around the true result.
 Often, random error can be reduced by increasing the sample size in a research study, or by quantitatively combining the results of similar studies in a meta-analysis (subject to the studies being adequately comparable), hence improving the precision of the result (Glass, 1976).
 Bias, on the other hand, refers to a systematic error which cannot be reduced by increasing the sample size or by pooling study results in a meta-analysis.
 If bias is present in primary research studies their results will be incorrect.
 It is generally acknowledged that bias is an important threat to the validity of research findings across scientific disciplines, and it has been argued that bias is one of several factors that collectively contribute to the majority of research findings being incorrect (Ioannidis, 2005).
 Traditional non-systematic reviews of evidence which do not formally assess the rigour of primary research studies would not be able to detect bias.

-A misleading result from an evidence synthesis could occur where an apparently precise but wrong answer is generated (e.g. a point estimate that is incorrect but has a narrow confidence interval).
+A misleading result from an evidence synthesis could occur where a precise but wrong answer is generated (e.g. a point estimate that is incorrect but has a narrow confidence interval).
 This could arise for example if the included studies in a meta-analysis exhibit consistent systematic error with relatively low random error (Figure 3.2).
 To avoid this kind of misleading result, it is clearly important that risks of bias are sought and if possible identified before the data synthesis step of a systematic review takes place.

 Figure 3.2.
 Schematic illustration of the potential influence of random error and systematic error (bias) on a study outcome